GmanB3398/RHPS_Casting/README.md

 ## Usage

-1. Create CSV files for roles and preferences using the examples in `tests/fixtures` and place them in the `data/` folder.
+1. Create CSV files for roles and preferences using the examples in `tests/fixtures` and place them in the `data/` folder using the names `roles.csv` and `preferences.csv`.

 2. Set up your environment by running: